 We don’t know the exact date but one thing we do know is that Premium Pass holders will get the DLC two weeks before everyone else.
 If that sounds like a good deal to you, please take a look at the benefits of the Premium Pass.

 New Maps, ANZACS & More

 DICE has promised 16 new maps in its Battlefield 1 DLC.
-They Shall Not Pass is bringing four new maps and we wouldn’t be surprised if each DLC expansion featured four new battlefields.
+They Shall Not Pass brought four new maps and we wouldn’t be surprised if each DLC expansion featured four new battlefields.